At a Glance: Ticketing Policies

 Congress will continue to negotiate the terms of a final package of ticketing reforms, and it is essential that elected officials hear directly from orchestra advocates about the harm they are encountering in the secondary market, and how these issues impact nonprofit ticket sellers, subscription-based and packaged sales, and donor-supported concert activity.

-The Federal Trade Commission (FTC) has proposed new national rules for marketing and sales of a wide range of goods and services, following scrutiny of hidden fees.
-The draft rules would require sellers to display the total price of items for sale where prices are displayed and advertised, and to accurately represent the nature and purpose of fees that are charged.
+The Federal Trade Commission (FTC) has announced new national rules for marketing and sales of live-event tickets and short-term lodging, following scrutiny of hidden fees.
+The core content of the rules begins on page 309 of the full rulemaking announcement.
+The final rules go into effect in April 2025 and will require sellers to clearly communicate the total price of items for sale where prices are displayed and advertised, to accurately represent the nature, purpose, and amount of fees that are charged, and to clearly disclose the final amount of payment for the transaction.
+(Government charges, shipping charges, and optional fees or charges may be excluded from the total price.)
 Many states have similar requirements in place or under consideration.

-The League, in partnership with the wider nonprofit performing arts sector, analyzed the proposal and submitted comments to the FTC to surface questions about how the rules would be applied to the nonprofit, subscription-based, and donor-supported ticketing models, and to go on record with concerns related to predatory activity in the secondary ticket sales market.
-The comment period closed on February 7, 2024.
-The FTC will now review all comments before issuing final rules, along with an implementation timeframe.
+The League, in partnership with the wider nonprofit performing arts sector, analyzed the initial proposed rules and submitted comments to the FTC in February 2024 to surface questions about how the rules would be applied to the nonprofit, subscription-based, and donor-supported ticketing models, and to go on record with concerns related to predatory activity in the secondary ticket sales market unaddressed by the FTC’s action.
+In announcing the final rules, the FTC has signaled that while FTC’s jurisdiction is specific to profit-making enterprises, it is empowered by Congress to “prevent persons, partnerships, or corporations” from engaging in “unfair or deceptive acts or practices in or affecting commerce.”

 Article Topics: